aleshaleksey/fansys23/spell-list.md

 |Limitations|Must be outdoors, or under an open sky|-2(19)
 |Save|Dex for no damage, Str to avoid prone|-1(18)

 **Description**: Calls upon the wind spirits to create a localised storm.
-When first entering, or starting a turn in the storm, all entities must make a Str save to avoid being blown prone by the winds and a Dex save to avoid lightning strikes (no damage).
+When first entering, or starting a turn in the storm, all entities must make a Str save to avoid being blown prone by the winds and a Dex save to avoid lightning strikes (no damage on successful save).
 In addition the high winds make vocal communication impossible, making the entity essentially "deaf".
-The winds are classed as "severe".
+The winds are classed as "extreme".

 **Upcast**: For every extra MP dice, either the radius of the storm increases by 5ft, the duration increases by 1 min or the lightning damage increases by 1d8.